-We offer opportunities for hands-on environmental learning through our in-person onsite field trips as well as live, virtual field trips with our certified interpretive naturalists on the trail, engaging with your students wherever they are.
+We offer opportunities for hands-on environmental learning through our in-person onsite field trips.

 The Nature Reserve offers opportunities for hands-on learning through our onsite field trips.
 On a field trip to the Nature Reserve, students will have fun while learning science and history in an outdoor setting.